firemodels/bot/Cfastbot/README.md

 ## Running CFASTbot

 The script `cfastbot.sh` is run using the wrapper script `run_cfastbot.sh`.
-This script uses a semaphore file that ensures multiple instances of firebot do not run, which would cause file conflicts.
-To see the various options associated with running cfastbot, type
+This script uses a semaphore file that ensures multiple instances of CFASTbot do not run, which would cause file conflicts.
+To see the various options associated with running CFASTbot, type
 ```
-./run_cfastbot.sh -H
+./run_cfastbot.sh -h
 ```
 Important things to consider: do you want to test your own local changes, or update your repositories from the central repository?
 Do you want to skip certain stages of the process?

-If you just want to test the version of `cfast`, `smv`, and `exp`, issue the following command from within the `Cfastbot` directory of the `bot` repository:
+If you just want to test your local versions of `cfast`, `smv`, and `exp`, issue the following command from within the `Cfastbot` directory of the `bot` repository:
 ```
-nohup ./run_cfastbot.sh -c -q <queue> -m <email address> &
+nohup ./run_cfastbot.sh -q <queue> -m <email address> &
 ```
-The `-c` option directs cfastbot to clean the repositories as needed.
-Be careful if you have unversioned files within the repositories that would be erased.

-You can start cfastbot at some future time using `crontab` with an entry like the following:
+You can start CFASTbot at some future time using `crontab` with an entry like the following:
 ```
 PATH=/bin:/usr/bin:/usr/local/bin:/home/<username>/firemodels/bot/Cfastbot:$PATH
 MAILTO=""